Investors to get taste of new China via Shenzhen trading link

 If China were to be included following the MSCI bi-annual index review due in June, billions of foreign dollars would flow into Chinese stocks from fund managers who model their portfolios on the benchmark.

-Shenzhen, a metropolis of 14 millions within commuting distance of Hong Kong, is best known for being at the centre of Deng Xiaoping’s 1980s experiment with capitalism.
+Shenzhen, a metropolis of 14 millions within commuting distance of Hong Kong, is best known for being at the center of Deng Xiaoping’s 1980s experiment with capitalism.

-Since then, the port city - a centre of the salt trade in imperial China - has positioned itself at the bleeding edge of financial market reform, culminating in 2009 with the launch of the ChiNext growth board for high-growth companies.
+Since then, the port city - a center of the salt trade in imperial China - has positioned itself at the bleeding edge of financial market reform, culminating in 2009 with the launch of the ChiNext growth board .CHINEXTC for high-growth companies.

-The index, which boasts industrial robotics champion Siasun , movie studio Huayi Brothers and a host of dynamic biotechnology, aviation and software companies, has outperformed the Shanghai Composite Index in 11 out of 18 quarters since 2010.
+The index, which boasts industrial robotics champion Siasun (300024.SZ), movie studio Huayi Brothers (300027.SZ) and a host of dynamic biotechnology, aviation and software companies, has outperformed the Shanghai Composite Index .SSEC in 11 out of 18 quarters since 2010.

 That could attract foreign funds wary of investing in the state-owned financial giants that dominate larger rival Shanghai, said Ding Yuan, an accounting professor at China Europe International Business School in Shanghai who also runs a hedge fund.